Najib Balala: Politics

 Balala began his political career as the Mayor of Mombasa, Kenya.
 He was then elected to a Mvita parliamentary seat in the 2002 general elections.
 Prior to that, Balala served as vice-chairman of Kenya Tourism Board (KTB), Chairman of All Local Government Association of Kenya, and Chairman of Mombasa and Coast Tourist Association.

 Balala was the longest serving Minister for Tourism, a position he held from the beginning of 2008 until 26 March 2012, when he was dismissed during a cabinet reshuffle.
 He formed The Republican Congress Party of Kenya (RC) in April 2012 that became a principal partner in the Jubilee Coalition with President Uhuru Kenyatta (TNA), William Samoei Ruto (URP), and Charity Ngilu (Narc).

-As Cabinet Secretary for Mining he has revoked licenses issued by the previous government.
+As Cabinet Secretary for Mining, he revoked licenses issued by the previous government.
 He has been accused of corruption by Cortec Mining for requesting a bribe of nearly $1 million for the reissuing of the license.

+In December 2023, he, along with former principal secretary Leah Addah Gwiyo, and managing partner of West Consults John Odero, were accused of inflating the cost of the project to build a tourism college and arrested.
+He was the first former minister to be arrested on corruption charges since William Ruto was elected in 2022 on a platform of fighting corruption.